Cycrus/Cycrus/README.md

 :microbe: I have a strong interest in neural network architectures, reinforcement learning and interdisciplinarily connecting computer sciences with psychological and cognitive concepts.

 :microbe: My repositories are mainly playgrounds and tests for different concepts I think are fun and interesting to look into.
+If you are interested feel free to fork and use as you wish.
+I give no guarantee for bugfree functionality.

 :microbe: Let's do some research!